commander-code/PRODIGY_CS_04/README.md

-I'd be glad to create a comprehensive README.md documentation for the provided code, but with a strong emphasis on security and ethical considerations:

 **WARNING: Keylogging is a serious security and privacy violation.
 This code snippet demonstrates a basic keylogging functionality, but using it without consent is illegal and unethical.**